Kurover/kurover.github.io/README.md

 # Website
-A general purpose / portfolio website handcrafted without JS, akin to pixel-art limitation.
-Tries to be performant, pocket-sized, and modestly styled.
-Good support for keyboard navigation but other form of accessibility might be questionable...
-Also no extreme SEO optimization whatsoever.
+A general purpose website handcrafted without JS, in spirit of pixel-art limitation of technique and presentation.
+Aimed to be performant, pocket-sized, and modestly styled.

 :warning: Currently under development!
 [Old Version](https://kurover.github.io/v2) is up and running in frozen state.